dsjardim/fraud-detection-mlops/doc/bp-part-2.md

 <!-- ![CM](./images/heroku_print_2.PNG) -->

 That's it!
 At this point you have built a very simple, but complete, MLOps pipeline.
 And we hope to have at least elucidated a little about your doubts on how to apply MLOps concepts in a real life Data Science project.
+All the scripts we used here are available on [this][11] GitHub repository.
 If this hands-on article left you more curious about MLOps and its applications, I strongly recommend watching this [MLOps tutorials][9] on YouTube.
 I'm sure that it will help you in building your first MLOps pipeline.

 [1]: https://dvc.org/